sarveshveer12345-maker/ola-ride-performance-analysis/README.md

 ---

+## Wait Time & Ride Failure Relationship (C_TAT Analysis)

+**Business Question**

+How does customer wait time (C_TAT) impact ride completion and failure rates?

+**Key Insight**

+The analysis shows a strong association between customer wait time and ride outcomes, with a clear split observed across booking statuses:

+- Rides with low wait time (0–5 minutes) are almost entirely successful, with a 0% failure rate across 44,271 bookings
+- Rides with higher wait times (10+ minutes) show a 100% failure rate, accounting for 26,930 failed bookings

+This indicates that failed rides are consistently associated with significantly higher wait times, while successful rides are completed within shorter wait durations.

+However, the extreme distribution suggests that C_TAT may not be acting as an independent driver, but could be influenced by how wait time is recorded after a ride fails.
+This points to a potential data limitation where wait time and booking status are tightly coupled.

+**Business Impact**

+Despite the dataset limitation, the pattern clearly highlights that:

+- Higher wait times are strongly linked to ride failures, directly contributing to revenue leakage
+- A large portion of unsuccessful bookings is associated with delayed ride fulfillment, indicating inefficiencies in driver allocation and response time

+This reinforces that reducing customer wait time is a critical operational lever for improving ride conversion and minimizing lost revenue.

+**Recommendation**

+- Optimize driver allocation systems to reduce customer wait time, especially during peak demand periods
+- Improve real-time matching efficiency between riders and drivers to prevent delays in ride confirmation
+- Monitor wait time thresholds (e.g., beyond 5–10 minutes) as a critical risk indicator for ride failure
+- Investigate data collection logic for C_TAT to ensure accurate measurement and enable deeper causal analysis in future

+**SQL Logic Used**

+SELECT
+    CASE
+        WHEN C_TAT/60 < 5 THEN '0-5 mins'
+        WHEN C_TAT/60 < 10 THEN '5-10 mins'
+        ELSE '10+ mins'
+    END AS wait_time_bucket,
+    COUNT(*) AS total_rides,
+    SUM(CASE WHEN Booking_Status != 'Success' THEN 1 ELSE 0 END) AS failed_rides
+FROM ola_ride_operations
+GROUP BY wait_time_bucket;

+---

 # SQL Analysis

 SQL was used to perform detailed data analysis and answer specific business questions, including ride success rates, cancellation behavior, customer patterns, and revenue calculations.